barryclark/jekyll-now/about.md

 I am Director of Ecosystem at the [Cloud Native Computing Foundation](https://cncf.io), part of the Linux Foundation.

 I'm a software engineer by background; I enjoyed solving challenging problems at Google and startups.
-Now I advocate for and build communities around open source infrastructure.
+Now I advocate for and build communities around Kubernetes, cloud native and open source infrastructure.

 I frequently speak, and also founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London) for the community around Kubernetes and cloud native platform in London.
 You can find me, plus 200-300 techies, on the first Wednesday of every month.